Skip to main content

 Current Status

 GLP-1 medications are not yet standard of care for IIH.
-The Phase 3 IIH EVOLVE trial (which would have been definitive) was terminated for business reasons—not safety concerns.
+The Phase 3 IIH EVOLVE trial was terminated for business reasons-not safety concerns-so larger randomized evidence is still needed.
 The IIH ADVANCE trial, a Phase 3 study testing tirzepatide in adults with active IIH, is ongoing at the University of Birmingham.

-What makes GLP-1 medications unique for IIH is their dual mechanism: they help with weight loss (the most effective long-term IIH treatment) while also directly reducing cerebrospinal fluid pressure.
-No other medication offers both.
-Patients with IIH often experience transient visual obscurations, headaches, and blurred vision—symptoms that may improve with GLP-1 treatment.
+What makes GLP-1 medications interesting for IIH is the potential dual mechanism under study: weight loss support and possible direct effects on cerebrospinal fluid pressure.
+Patients with IIH often experience transient visual obscurations, headaches, and blurred vision-symptoms that may improve if intracranial pressure is controlled.

 If you have IIH and are considering a GLP-1 medication, discuss it with your neuro-ophthalmologist.
-While not yet standard of care (current first-line treatment is acetazolamide), the evidence is promising and your doctor can help determine if it may be appropriate for your situation.
-Learn more in our IIH condition guide and IIH patient journey.
+GLP-1 medications are not yet standard of care for IIH, and your doctor can help determine whether the early evidence is relevant to your situation.
+See IIH and IIH diagnosis to long-term management.

 GLP-1 Medications and Diabetic Retinopathy